zio/zio-config/docs/configdescriptor/index.md

 ```

 `orElseEither` works with complex hocon sources, which is an additional benefit compared to existing configuration libraries.
-You can also choose to avoid a `sealed trait` encoding if all of you need is `Either[Int, String]`, for instance.
+You can also choose to avoid a `sealed trait` encoding if all we need is `Either[Int, String]`, for instance.

 ## OrElse